apogre/aws-cf-verified-ssl-certificate/README.md

 # Get verified SSL certificate via CloudFormation

-Right now, it's hard to automcatically retrieve a verified SSL/TLS certificate from AWS Certificate Manager via CloudFormation, because you need to have at least a admin email address on one of your super domains.
+Right now, it's hard to automatically retrieve a verified SSL/TLS certificate from AWS Certificate Manager via CloudFormation, because you need to have at least a admin email address on one of your super domains.
 The solution provided here automates this process by managing the CloudFormation-unfriendly SES related stuff.